 Restrooms on the floors are to be used by the gender of the residents assigned to that floor only.
-Anyone of the opposite gender should use the restroom in the front lobby of the hall.
+Anyone of the opposite gender should use the designated guest restroom in the hall.

 ROOMMATE CHANGES

 Sharing a room with another student can be a GREAT EXPERIENCE but sometimes problems develop.
 You may have had a room alone for several years; now suddenly you are forced to be concerned about someone else's needs or opinions.